-If your weather is unseasonably warm, or you are lucky enough to see the topiaries within the first day or so of their arrival to the retail store, you may be lucky enough to get a healthy rosemary.
-No matter what the weather, but especially if it is cold, have the store wrap your rosemary in a bag so it doesn't get a shock when going from the store to your vehicle.
-Also, go directly home and don't allow the rosemary to sit in fluctuating temperatures while you shop.
+If your weather is unseasonably warm or you're lucky enough to see the topiaries within the first day or so of their arrival to the retail store, you may be lucky enough to get healthy rosemary.
+Ask the store to wrap your rosemary in a bag, especially if it's chilly outside, so it doesn't get a shock when going from the store to your vehicle.
+Go directly home, and don't allow the rosemary to sit in fluctuating temperatures while you shop.

 Unwrap and Water

-- Shriveled leaves - If you find that your rosemary is starting to look shriveled and even a bit silvery colored, it is dried out.
-It may be too late, but you can try to recover it by removing any foil wrapping and placing in a sink with 1 inch of tepid water.
+If you find that the rosemary is starting to look shriveled and even a bit silvery colored, it is dried out.
+It may be too late, but try to recover it by removing any foil wrapping and placing it in a sink with 1 inch of tepid water.
 Allow the plant to soak up moisture for 30 minutes or so.
 It will not be dripping, and the top may even still be a bit dry feeling.
 Allow the pot to drip any excess water before re-wrapping in the foil, and place back into the bright sunlight.
 You will know if this worked within a couple of days.

-- Bits of cotton or webbing is starting to show - Uh oh.
-In a word; mites.
-If you have what looks like tiny tufts of cotton or spider webs on your rosemary branches, it means you have a mite infestation.
+This means you have a mite infestation.
 These mites probably came in on the plant, and it is not worth the effort to try and remove them.
-I recommend throwing the plant away and starting new.
+Throw the plant away and start new.